pce1991/MosaicBook/mosaic_documentation.md

 ### bool RaycastAABB(vec2 min, vec2 max, vec2 orig, vec2 dir, real32 *t)
 Tests the ray described by orig and dir against the boundix box of min and max.
 Returns true if there is an intersection.
 It will write out into the t value.
 Note that dir is expected to be normalized.

+## String Functions
+A number of string functions can be found in string.h and file_io.h There are useful for dealing with strings like computing the length, converting a string to an integer, or parsing a floating point number in a file.

 ## Global Varibales
 ### Time
 Gives the current time in seconds since the program launched.